coenttb/coenttb-com-server/Sources/Server Integration/Blog/Posts/4-en-Modern Swift Library Architecture 1 The Swift Package.md

-# Modern Swift Library Architecture: The Swift Package
+# Modern Swift Library Architecture 1 The Swift Package

 ## What are the best, modern practices for architecting your Swift package?